notcool001/alx-low_level_programming/README.md

-This is thr beginning of my learni g path in low level programming
+This directory shows some examples and usage of pointers, arrays and strings